ggarek/cocos-creator-tutorial-cannon/docs/step01.md

-# Step 01: Create the cannon and make the barrel move
+# Step 01: Build a cannon, move a barrel

 First of all, i assume that you already created an empty Cocos Creator project.
 Now we are ready to start.